msoe-sse/msoe-sse.github.io/_constitution/sse_2018_constitution.md

 ###  Section 1: Name
 The name of this Organization shall be the Society of Software Engineers, hereafter referred to as the Organization.
 The official acronym shall be SSE.
 ### Section 2: Purposes
 The principal purpose of this Organization shall be to improve the experience of students interested in software and affiliated with MSOE by providing opportunities to socialize, network, build their skills, and professionally develop.
-Other goals include increasing enrollment in corresponding academic programs, generating interest in software technology among all students, guiding prospective students in integrating with the program.
+Other goals include increasing enrollment in corresponding academic programs, generating interest in software technology among all students, and guiding prospective students in integrating with the program.
 Students graduating from the Organization should have developed skills, a broader network, and the confidence to pursue their goals.
 ## ARTICLE II: Membership
 ### Section 1: Qualification for Membership
 Members must be pursuing (or already hold) a degree from MSOE (excluding sponsor members).
 There are no other qualifications.
 Consistent with all applicable federal and state laws and MSOE policies, this Organization and its subordinate bodies and officers shall not discriminate for or against anyone on the basis of race, gender, religion, culture, or sexual orientation.
 ### Section 2: Responsibilities of Members
 1. Members should attend all monthly meetings held by the Organization.